 Either he is telling the most unbelievable story imaginable or he was the most incompetent, inadequate yet best promoted recruit the IRA ever had.

 But it is not unreasonable to expect any candidate for the Republic’s foremost public office to answer questions about his past and the nature of his current relationship with that past.
-Otherwise we may as well ask the Irish press corps to repair to the Dail Bar and resume their collusive practices of old…
+Otherwise, we may as well ask the Irish press corps to repair to the Dail Bar and resume their collusive practices of old…

 And it’s Pink Gins all round again, whilst the parties write their copy for them…

-There surely has to be a middle way between due respect and robust and honest exchange that seeks to enhance the health of public institutions rather than continuously seek to undermine them?
+There surely has to be a middle way between due respect and a robust and honest exchange that seeks to enhance the health of public institutions rather than continuously seek to undermine them?

 Mick is founding editor of Slugger.
 He has written papers on the impacts of the Internet on politics and the wider media and is a regular guest and speaking events across Ireland, the UK and Europe.
 Twitter: @MickFealty